Russian Revolution

-The Russian Revolution was a period of political and social revolution that took place in the former Russian Empire, begun during the First World War.
-This period saw Russia abolish its monarchy and adopt a socialist form of government following two successive revolutions and a bloody civil war.
-The Russian Revolution can also be seen as the precursor for the other European revolutions that occurred during or in the aftermath of WWI, such as the German Revolution of 1918.
+The Russian Revolution was a period of political and social change in Russia, starting in 1917.
+This period saw Russia abolish its monarchy and adopt a socialist form of government following two successive revolutions and a civil war.
+It can be seen as the precursor for other revolutions that occurred in the aftermath of World War I, such as the German Revolution of 1918–1919.
+The Russian Revolution was a key event of the 20th century.